saanviiyer/hunt-the-wumpus/README.md

 ## Section Progress
 *If it helps, use this area to log your progress and what you plan to do.*

 ### Trivia - Jack

 ### Cave - Shunzo
 Working on creating a `Room` class that would contain a list of adjacent rooms.
+The `Cave` class would hold the list of all the rooms.

 ### GameLocations & Player - Pavan